PhyPiDAQ/PhyPiDAQ/README.md

 school it is also an amazing base for STEM based competitions like "[Jugend forscht](https://www.jugend-forscht.de/information-in-english.html)" or science fairs.

 This is the software package for data acquisition and its documentation.
+For details, see the [detailed Documentation](Documentation_en.md).

 If you are looking for hardware guides, build instructions or educational concepts, please check out our other [repositories](https://github.com/PhyPiDAQ).

 ## Übersicht in Deutscher Sprache